 Norton 360 offers robust security features and has a plan to fit just about any budget.
 With AVG Ultimate, you get advanced features like a VPN and anti-tracking tools.

 We've extensively tested both software and know they offer some of the best antivirus protection.
-But while many users may opt for AVG Antivirus Free, which offers basic protection at no cost, you may want to consider trying out Norton 360 risk-free with its 60-day money-back guarantee offered on annual subscriptions.
+Although many users opt for AVG Antivirus Free, which provides basic protection at no cost, you might consider trying Norton 360 risk-free with its 60-day money-back guarantee on annual subscriptions.

 To help you decide, we’ve positioned these trusted brands in a head-to-head antivirus showdown, looking at their prices, features, third-party test results, compatibility, and customer support.